thin-edge/thin-edge.io/design/thin-edge-actors-design.md

 * Unrecoverable errors may cause the binary to shutdown eventually, but not unexpectedly.
 * The framework must handle SIGTERM and signal a shutdown to all active actors.
 * Shutdown is signalled to all extensions, giving them a possibility to handle such case gracefully.
+  Each actor do a shutdown its own way, ignoring pending messages or not, stopping to send messages or not.
+  After some delay, the runtime aborts any actor that failed to terminate on time.
   However, the robustness of the solution should not always rely on graceful shutdowns and should be designed to cope with unexpected crashes or SIGKILLs.